Caitlin Imray

 About me

-Please note: I am currently on maternity leave but I do have a waiting list for when I return to work in 2025 so please get in touch if you would like to be added to this or would like to meet to discuss the potential of working together.
+Please note: I am currently on a phased return to work from maternity leave so please get in touch if you would like to meet to discuss the potential of working together.
+I am offering some evening appointments at the moment.

-Do you often feel like the world is made for certain types of people?
-Maybe you identify as autistic, highly sensitive, an ADHD-er, LGBTQ+ or feel different in some way.
-Maybe you feel expected to conform, mask or tick certain boxes.
+Do you often feel like the world isn't made for someone like you?
+Do you feel different or struggle to 'fit in'?
+Maybe you feel expected to conform, mask or people please.
+Perhaps you identify as autistic, highly sensitive, an ADHD-er, LGBTQ+ or have always felt different in some way.
 Most of us know that one size does not fit all.
 Unfortunately, the world, including the therapy world, can often feel like this is the case.
-This can feel restrictive and overwhelming if you feel different.
-I’m dedicated to creating a therapy space that respects and honours your unique differences.
+This can feel restrictive and overwhelming.
+This is why it's important to me to have a therapy space that respects and honours your unique differences.

-Therapy should be a space where you feel accepted, without feeling like you need to conform.
-Let's begin your journey to feeling better in a way that works for you and feels comfortable.
+Therapy should be a space where you feel accepted for who you are, without feeling like you need to conform.
+I'd love to hear from you if you'd like to begin your journey to feeling better in a way that works for you.
 I offer therapy in Stirling (indoors and outdoors) and online.
 If you would like to find out more about how I can help you, please get in touch by email or visit my website caitlinimray-therapy.com to book a free no-obligation 20 minute meeting.

 Training, qualifications & experience